whw006/BENG-183-Project/ChIP-Seq-Lecture.md

 #### What are the advantages over existing technology?

-This technology was developed as a better alternative to Chip  captures DNA targets for transcription factors or histone modifications across the entire genome and defines transcription factor binding sites.
+This technology was developed as a better alternative to Chip-chip.
+ChIP-seq for the first time allowed for the capture of DNA targets for transcription factors or histone modifications across the entire genome on human cells in a timely and cost effective manner.
+This technique is regareded as the best way to identify sites DNA-protein interactions of a targeted transcription factor.

 ## Methods<a name="methods"></a>